-January 15th of each year.
-The number of shares required to be owned will be calculated based on the average of the prior calendar year's month end closing prices on the Nasdaq for Entegris, Inc. Common Stock.
+During 2015 the Board of Directors maintained stock ownership guidelines for directors in order to assure the close alignment of director compensation with the interests of Entegris stockholders.
+This alignment is a critical objective of the equity awards discussed above.
+Under these guidelines each director shall be required to hold Entegris Common Stock with a value equal to three (3) times the annual cash retainer in effect at the time of each annual determination.
+Determination of compliance with this guideline shall be made on January 15th of each year.
+Compliance with this guideline will be calculated based on the average of the prior calendar year's month end closing prices on the NASDAQ for Entegris, Inc. Common Stock.
 Shares of Entegris, Inc. Common Stock that are owned by a director outright as well as vested deferred shares/units count towards compliance with this guideline.
 Directors have five (5) years following the later of their initial election to the Entegris Board of Directors or the date on which the Stock Ownership Guidelines were adopted to achieve the minimum holding required by the guidelines.
-As of January 15, 2014, all of the directors, except Mr. Gentilcore (who was elected on December 10, 2013 and is still within the five-year grace period) were in compliance with the stock ownership guidelines.
+As of January 15, 2016, all of the directors were in compliance with the stock ownership guideline policy.